ir0n4ikoko/kryptonic/README.md

-# pytonium - function test library for the kryptonium environment.
+# kryptonium - function test library for the kryptonium environment.

 ## Setup